replicatedhq/replicated-field-labs/labs/lab18-Using Helm/README.md

     $ mv ../charts/bitnami/wordpress/wordpress-14.2.2.tgz manifests
 ```

 Next, let's create a couple of manifests to finish our first release.
-Both of these manifests are Replicated [Custom Resources](https://docs.replicated.com/reference/custom-resource-about).
+Both of these manifests are Replicated [Custom Resources](https://docs.replicated.com/reference/custom-resource-about) and should be created in the `manifests` directory.

 #### Adding kots-app.yaml